rsaggio87/LeaveOutTwoWay/README.md

 <a id='collinearity'></a>
 # Leave-Out Estimability

-In this application, all of the event-study coefficients remains estimable even after leaving out a particular cluster $j\in{1,..., J}$.
-If that is not the case (e.g. we want to estimate the effect of a policy 20 years after its implementation but we observe only one state 20 years after it it implemented the policy) then `KSS_SE` will return an error.
-The user therefore needs to make sure that all the coefficients associated with `D` remain estimable even after leaving out from the regression a particular cluster.
+In this application, all of the event-study coefficients remain estimable when leaving out any particular cluster $j\in{1,..., J}$.
+Leave-out estimability would fail, however, if we tried to estimate the effect of a policy 20 years after its implementation using data where only a single state is observed 20 years after implementing the policy.
+In such a case `KSS_SE` will return an error.
+It is the user's responsibility to verify that all the coefficients associated with `D` remain estimable even after leaving out any particular cluster.

 # Montecarlo Exercise